ivkram/specvizitor/_sources/userguide/data-viewer.rst

 Introduction
 ++++++++++++

 By default, the data viewer in specvizitor is configured to display the `Grizli <https://github.com/gbrammer/grizli>`_ data products.
-Specifically, it is using data from the following files:
+Specifically, it is loading data from the following files:

 .. list-table::
     :header-rows: 1